jsgoller1/c-programming-language/README.md

 - [ ] All pages read
 - [ ] All exercises solved correctly
 - [ ] All solutions compile against C11 with `-Werror -Wall`
+- [ ] All solutions report no memeory leaks in Valgrind
 - [ ] Aggressive adherence to conventions.
 - [ ] Lots of unit testing (even if it's overkill).